-However, in principle those sensors show sufficient sensitivity for the implementation in atomic force microscopes but suffer from reliability in mass fabrication.98 Driven by the increasing demand for magnetic hard disk drives,102 magnetic tunneling junctions^{103,104,105,106,107,108,109,110} are state of the art read-heads in magnetic hard drives.
-Additionally, they can be adapted for high strain sensitivity111 and offer remarkable miniaturization opportunities.112 In combination with already implemented processes of mass fabrication, they are a promising alternative to piezoresistive and piezoelectric sensors for self-sensing AFM cantilevers.
+As pointed out above, an ideal AFM sensor should allow various operational modes, is self-sensing and has the capability of mass production.
+Previous attempts using integrated piezoresistive and piezoelectric sensors on micromachined cantilevers sens strain or displacement of the cantilever.
+However, in principle those sensors show sufficient sensitivity for the implementation in atomic force microscopes but suffer from reliability in mass fabrication.
+Previous Driven by the increasing demand for magnetic hard disk drives, magnetic tunneling junctions 103, 104, 105, 106, 107, 108, 109, 110 are state of the art read-heads in magnetic hard drives.
+Additionally, they can be adapted for high strain sensitivity and offer remarkable miniaturization opportunities.
+In combination with already implemented processes of mass fabrication, they are a promising alternative to piezoresistive and piezoelectric sensors for self-sensing AFM cantilevers.